Christian T. Lundblad

 Finance & Emerging Markets

-Carolina's Kenan-Flagler Business School.
-He is the Research Director
+North Carolina's Kenan-Flagler Business School.
+He is also the

-He served as a financial economist at the Federal Reserve Board in
+He also served as a financial economist at the Federal Reserve Board in

 Washington, D.C., where he advised the Board of Governors on international

 He is also the recipient of the MBA for Executives and OneMBA Teaching Excellence awards.

 He received a PhD in financial economics and a master’s degree in

 economics from Duke University.
 He earned his BA in economics and English literature